apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Who is Omar Tchiani, the suspected brain behind Niger coup?**
+**US economy unexpectedly accelerated to a 2.4% growth rate in April-June quarter despite Fed hikes**

-You can read more about it [here](https://www.aljazeera.com/news/2023/7/27/who-is-omar-tchiani-the-suspected-brain-behind-niger-coup).
+You can read more about it [here](https://apnews.com/article/economy-gdp-inflation-federal-reserve-jobs-consumers-ce011c5f4330bc29d37939730039d1bb).

 ## Requirements
 - Python 3.8